faheem-akhtar/pf-app/utils/eslint/rules/must-prefix/README.md

 ### prefixes

 List of prefixes to enforce starting from the root folder.
+It is possible to set to ignore the case or not to be compliant with conflicting rules as well.

-Example:
+Example 1:

 - Given a file at this path `src/backend/api/object/compare.ts`.
 - Given this configuration: